wasny0ps/Damn-Vulnerable-DeFi/Challenges/The Rewarder/README.md

 }
 ```
 In summary, this contract gets instances of contracts in the constructor.
-After then, here is process tree will look like:
+After that, here is process tree will look like:

-- In the `attack()` function, we will call `flashLoan()` function take a loan for the maximum DVT tokens in the pool.
+- In the `attack()` function, we will call `flashLoan()` function take a loan for the **maximum DVT tokens** in the pool.
-- The process will be directed to our custom function, `receiveFlashLoan()`, which will handle the tokens obtained from the loan.
+- **The process will be directed to our custom function**, `receiveFlashLoan()`, which will handle the tokens obtained from the loan.
-- Then, we will initiate the deposit process by calling the `rewarderPool.deposit()` function, transferring our DVT tokens into the pool.
+- Then, we will initiate the deposit process by calling the `rewarderPool.deposit()` function, **transferring our DVT tokens into the pool**.
 In return, we will receive accounting tokens, which represent our share in the rewards.
-The `deposit()` function within `TheRewarderPool` contract will, in turn, trigger the execution of the `distributeRewards()` function.
+The `deposit()` function within the `TheRewarderPool` contract will, in turn, trigger the execution of the `distributeRewards()` function.
 It's crucial to note that, at this stage, we should ensure that we are the sole participants in depositing into the pool to maximize our reward.

-To achieve this, we must confirm that a new round has started, meaning that a minimum of 5 days has elapsed since the last round.
+To achieve this, we must confirm that a new round has started, meaning that a **minimum of 5 days has elapsed since the last round**.
 In our testing environment, we will manipulate time using `evm_increaseTime` to simulate the passage of time and trigger the start of a new round.
 Next:

 - After successfully minting the rewards within our contract, the next step involves transferring these rewards to the attacker's designated address.
 - Later, the `withdraw()` function will get back the DVT tokens by burning accounting tokens.